barryclark/jekyll-now/_posts/2015-11-03-Manjaro-Fluxbox-15.11-released.md

 * Numix-Reborn icon- and gtk-themes, Manjaro-flux-theme, Compton compositor
 * Yaourt and building environment for AUR packages
 * Kernel 3.18 LTS
+* available with init systems Systemd or OpenRC in 32 and 64bit

 Bernhard Landauer, Maintainer Manjaro-Fluxbox